-This MD&A contains forward-looking information as further described in the "Cautionary Note Regarding Forward-Looking Statements" at the end of this MD&A. Please also make reference to those risk factors identified or otherwise indirectly referenced in the "Risks and Uncertainties" section below.
+This MD&A contains forward-looking information as further described in the "Cautionary Note Regarding Forward-Looking Statements" at the end of this MD&A as well as disclosure relating to properties in respect of which CIM has granted an option or in which CIM holds a royalty interest based on information publicly disclosed by the optionees or owners of these properties, as the case may be, as further described in the "Cautionary Statement Regarding Third-Party Information" at the end of this MD&A. Readers of this MD&A should also make reference to those risk factors identified or otherwise indirectly referenced in the "Risks and Uncertainties" section below.